Yellow diarrhea: 12 Causes, Doctor Explains.

 - Gall bladder removal.

-- Other rare gallbladder diseases such as biliary atresia, primary biliary cholangitis.
+- Other rare gallbladder diseases such as biliary atresia and primary biliary cholangitis.

 Symptoms suggesting gallbladder disease: